General Terms & Conditions

 ARTICLE 13: INTERNATIONAL TRANSFER

-13.3 Controller expressly agrees that Personal Data may be transferred to Subprocessors and/or stored by said Subprocessors outside the EEA and even to or in a country not covered by an adequacy decision issued by the European Commission in order to provide the SaaS-Platform and the Professional Services, provided that the conditions of Article 13.2 are met.
+13.4 Customer expressly agrees that Personal Customer Data may be transferred to Sub-Processors and/or stored by said Sub-Processors outside the EEA and even to or in a country not covered by an adequacy decision issued by the European Commission in order to provide the Services, provided that the conditions of Article 13.2 and 13.3 are met.

 ARTICLE 14: CONDUCT IN RELATION TO NATIONAL GOVERNMENTAL AND JUDICIAL AUTHORITIES

-14.1 The Processor shall inform the Controller immediately of any request, order, inquiry or subpoena by a competent national governmental or judicial authority directed at the Processor or its Subprocessor which entails the communication of Personal Data processed by the Processor or a Subprocessor for and on behalf of the Controller.
+14.1 The Processor shall inform the Controller immediately of any request, order, inquiry or subpoena by a competent national governmental or judicial authority directed at the Processor or its Sub-Processor which entails the communication of Personal Customer Data processed by the Processor or a Sub-Processor for and on behalf of the Controller.

 14.2 Without prejudice to Article 14.1 of this DPA, the Processor warrants that there are, to the best of its knowledge, no obligations of applicable statutory law, which make it impossible for the Processor to comply with its obligations under this DPA.